-• Integrated Production Technologies 1: Advanced Technology for Design and Production 622200CW
+• Integrated Production Technologies 1: Advanced Technology for Design and Production 622200CW This foundational course focuses on the use of modern technologies in the design and improvement of products

 This foundational course focuses on the use of modern technologies in the design and improvement of products.
 Students explore the following questions using project-based and problem-based scenarios: How do we reverse engineer and document a product and capture design decisions and physical characteristics?
 How can we design a manufacturing process to mass produce a new product?
 How can we design a working DC Motor Hobby Kit with accompanying instructional manual?
 How can we design a system to monitor the manufacturing process and quality of the product?
 How can we make sure the proper amount of liquid is placed in a container for safe storage or transportation?
 How can optical sensors and various machines sort goods on a manufacturing assembly line?
 Students interact with professionals in the integrated production technologies field throughout the course, conducting interviews or participating in on-site and/or virtual field trips.